spandanaerukull/Terraform2/readme.md

  4)

  # ================Bastion host ===================
- What is a Bastion Host?
+ # What is a Bastion Host?

 A Bastion Host (also called a Jump Server) is a special-purpose EC2 instance that acts as a secure gateway to access private instances (like EC2s in private subnets) inside your VPC.

-It’s basically a “jump point” — instead of allowing SSH access to all private instances from the internet, you allow SSH only to the bastion host.
+It’s basically a “jump point” — instead of allowing SSH access to all private instances from the internet, you allow SSH only to the bastion host. bastion is placed in the public instance

-🧠 Why do we need it?
+# Why do we need it?

 In AWS, for security best practices, your private instances (like database servers, backend apps) shouldn’t have public IPs — so you can’t directly SSH into them.

 But sometimes, you still need admin or troubleshooting access.
 That’s where the bastion host comes in — it’s your controlled entry point.

 Step 1️⃣: Connect to Bastion Host

 Bastion Host has a public IP.